 Consumers can often decide if they want a relaxed, therapeutic experience or an energetic, creative high.

 Personally, I haven’t mastered which products will provide which results.
-As such, I don’t take chances with using cannabis in work settings, at networking events, or when paying my bills… or anything that requires responsibility, frankly.
+As such, I don’t take chances with using cannabis in work settings, at networking events, or when making important financial decisions.

-So, it seemed ludicrous that a cannabis delivery system might change the way I experienced the plant.
+It seemed unlikely that a cannabis delivery system might change the way I experienced the plant.
 However, much to my surprise and delight, the Peak does just that.

-It provides such a clean, easy smoke and I feel elevated after using it.
-I feel sharp, capable, calm, and present.
-Rather than paranoia or anxiety, I feel focused and motivated.
+It provides a clean, easy smoke.
+I felt sharp, capable, calm, and present.
+Rather than paranoia or anxiety, I felt focused and motivated.
+The cultivar also contributes to those qualities, but the elevated feeling persisted despite whether I consumed sativa or indica.

-Though the Puffco Peak hasn’t changed my policy on when and where I use cannabis, it has certainly made me feel like I could be a productive member of society while under the influence, if that were my priority.
+Though the Puffco Peak hasn’t changed my policy on when and where I use cannabis, it has certainly made me feel like I could use it as a tool for enhancing my productivity in certain circumstances.

 The Puffco Peak expanded my smoking horizons.
 It’s a clean vapor that highlights the flavor of the terpene profile of your concentrate.

-It’s easy to clean, customizable (check out the Puffco Peak Glass Open), fun to share with friends, and significantly less intimidating than the blowtorch and nail method I mentioned earlier.
+It’s easy to clean, customizable (check out the Puffco Peak Glass Open), fun to share with friends, and significantly less intimidating than the traditional blowtorch and nail method.

-The one and only drawback that might have prevented me from purchasing the Peak?
-The price tag.
-The Puffco Peak retails for $380, which is next level compared to the Pyrex I was sporting prior.
+One drawback that might have prevented me from purchasing the Peak is the price tag.
+The Puffco Peak retails for $380, which is an investment compared to many concentrate vaporizers.

 But, you get what you pay for.
-This item feels luxurious, it smokes beautifully, and the high isn’t something you can get with other vaporizers.
+This item feels luxurious, it smokes beautifully, and the high isn’t something you can achieve with many less expensive vaporizers.
 You’re paying for an award-winning product and thankfully, that’s what you get.

 For more info about the Puffco Peak and an exclusive interview with Roger Volodarsky, stay tuned for the fall issue of Cannabis & Tech Today.
 Subscribe here so you never miss an interview.